What is fever?

 There are many different statements out there about the different boundary values of fever temperature.
 The most common one is 38° C. If your body temperature is rising over 38° C it is said you are in low grade fever.
 The evolutional idea behind fever as a raise of the body temperature is simply to create an atmosphere inside your body where it is impossible for intruding germs to reside.

 The questions if you or your baby is in fever is not easy to be answered.
 It is all about definition and even experts are not even sure, if fever is really either good or bad for your body.
 But let´s figure things out.
 The more we know about fever, the better fever treatment decisions you can make.
+To know what is fever makes sense.

 Little children sometimes inherently got a slightly higher temperature, so that we talk about fever beginning with a temperature 38,5° C. There are even ups and downs in core body temperature throughout a whole day.
 In the morning hours for example your temperature is 0,5° C lower than in the evening.